-“More people are overweight and inactive, which increases their risk for diabetes earlier,” Dr. Peters, professor of medicine at the Keck School of Medicine, said.
+“More people are overweight and inactive, which increases their risk for diabetes earlier,” says Peters.
 “Type 2 diabetes is almost always due to a combination of genes plus the environment.”

-Dr. Peters confirmed that aging also increases the risk for type 2 diabetes — with a caveat.
+Peters confirms that aging also increases the risk for type 2 diabetes — with a caveat.

-“For many people, aging makes them less active and more overweight,” she said.
+“For many people, aging makes them less active and more overweight,” she says.

 “But if people become less active and overweight when they are younger, then they develop diabetes sooner.”

-Dr. Peters said most of her patients have a history of diabetes or cardiovascular disease somewhere in their family tree.
-She added that the leading causes of diabetes today are genes and the environment.
+Peters says that most of her patients have a history of diabetes or cardiovascular disease somewhere in their family tree.
+She adds that the leading causes of diabetes today are genes and the environment.

-“Our genes evolved from the days when we were running around as hunters and gatherers with an erratic food supply,” she explained.
-“Now we have an excess of food, not enough exercise and our genes have not evolved quickly enough to change to meet our new environment.
+“Our genes evolved from the days when we were running around as hunters and gatherers, with an erratic food supply,” she explains.
+“Now we have an excess of food, not enough exercise, and our genes have not evolved quickly enough to change to meet our new environment.

 Because young people are more obese these days and don’t exercise enough, they are at risk of developing diabetes more than ever before.
-Dr. Peters said the most important thing you can do to prevent diabetes is to avoid gaining excessive weight and remain active.
-If you are overweight, it’s best to lose 7 percent of body weight and to increase weekly hours of exercise.
+Peters says that the most important thing you can do to prevent diabetes is to avoid gaining excessive weight and to remain active.
+If you are overweight, it’s best to lose 7% of body weight and to increase weekly hours of exercise.

-“It doesn’t usually mean losing 50 pounds or becoming thin,” she said.
-“For many, a 10-to-15-pound weight loss is all it takes to prevent diabetes.”
+“It doesn’t usually mean losing 50 pounds or becoming thin,” she says.
+“For many, a 10-to-15 pound weight loss is all it takes to prevent diabetes.”

-- Overweight with a BMI (Body Mass Index) higher than 25
+- Overweight, with a body mass index higher than 25

 - Are pregnant (risk of gestational diabetes)